DEV16 - Providing retail and town centre uses in appropriate locations

 - Proposals will be assessed in relation to their support for the spatial strategy of the local plan and the sequential hierarchy of centres.
 Proposals within identified centres should be of a scale appropriate to the role of the centre.

-2. Proposals for main town centre uses in edge of centre and out of centre locations should be supported by a sequential test that demonstrates flexibility in its assessment and that there are no other sequentially preferable suitable and available sites within or on the edge of an appropriate centre within the hierarchy of centres.
+- Proposals for main town centre uses in edge of centre locations, out of centre locations and the Derriford Commercial Centre should be supported by a sequential test that demonstrates flexibility in its assessment and that there are no other sequentially preferable suitable and available sites within or on the edge of an appropriate centre within the hierarchy of centres.
 This sequential approach is not applicable to applications for small scale rural offices or other small scale rural development.

-3. Proposals for retail, leisure and office development in edge of centre and out of centre locations must be accompanied by an impact assessment where the floorspace exceeds the thresholds set out below.
+- Proposals for retail, leisure and office development in edge of centre locations, out of centre locations and the Derriford Commercial Centre must be accompanied by an impact assessment where the floorspace exceeds the thresholds set out below.
 Any proposal which would have a significant adverse impact on the investment in and/or the vitality and viability of an existing centre or prejudice the deliverability or investment in a proposed centre will not be permitted.

 - Retail development creating new or additional floorspace greater than 500 square metres (gross) in the Plymouth Policy Area.

 - Retail development creating new or additional floorspace greater than 250 square metres (gross) in the Thriving Towns and Villages Policy Area.

 - Leisure and office development creating new or additional floor space greater than 2,500 sq.m.(gross).